CA Pay Data Reporting Basic Information for 2023

 When is the deadline to report CA Pay Data?

 The deadline to submit CA Pay Data Reports is the second Wednesday of May each year.
-The first due data is May 10, 2023.
+The first pay data report deadline is May 10, 2023.

 How are penalties assessed?